datadavev/example.rslv.xyz/README.md

-# example.rslv.xyz
+# echo.rslv.xyz

-A reflector site, returning the request as JSON
+A reflector site, returning the request as JSON, excluding the body.

+Deployed at echo.rslv.xyz